 Although smaller, the incidental amenity open spaces in housing areas, dedicated when the houses were built, are also valued by the community.
 In addition to landscape value, they provide nature conservation habitats and help to address climate change issues.
-The open spaces are shown on the map in Appendix 5 and the Evidence Document, along with proposed Local Green Spaces (see below).
+These open spaces are shown on the map in Appendix 6 and the Evidence Document. .